winitzki/scall/tutorial/programming_dhall.md

 This  heavy price is justified only when the ordinary Church encoding is insufficient and the higher-kinded Church encoding is actually required to represent the data structures we are working with.

 An example of such a data structure is the perfect binary tree (defined before as `PBTree`).
-We will now rewrite it as a typeclass-constrained encoding (`PBTreeC`) in a curried form.
+We will now rewrite it as a typeclass-constrained encoding in a curried form and call it  `PBTreeC`.
 ```dhall
 let PBTreeC = λ(P : Type → Type) → λ(a : Type) → ∀(r : Type → Type) → (∀(t : Type) → P t → t → r t) → (∀(t : Type) → P t → r (Pair t t) → r t) → r a
 let leafPBC : ∀(P : Type → Type) → ∀(a : Type) → P a → a → PBTreeC P a